aTamarsh/cs344_smallsh/README.md

-`smallsh` implements a subset implements a subset of features of well-known shells, such as bash.
+`smallsh` implements a subset of features of well-known shells, such as bash.

 This program does the following:
 1. Provides a prompt for running commands